blockchainofthings/CatenisAPIClientJS/README.md

-# Catenis API Javascript Client
+# Catenis API JavaScript Client

-This Javascript library is used to make it easier to access the Catenis API services from a web browser.
+This JavaScript library is used to make it easier to access the Catenis Enterprise API services from a web browser.

-This current release (1.4.0) targets version 0.5 of the Catenis API.
+This current release (1.4.0) targets version 0.5 of the Catenis Enterprise API.

 ## Development